“Outdoorsy” can mean different things to different people.

 - Water & Food – Bring a gallon of water a day per person, which is more than enough for the recommended 64 ounces daily and allows a little stockpile for campfires.
 For food, one camping tip is to pre-cook ground beef at home and pack in the cooler to save time and hassle.
 Check Pinterest for lots of camping recipes, and I have a super yummy Campfire Skillet Apples recipe for dessert.

 - The right clothing.
-If it’s summer, lightweight and long sleeves protects you from sunburn and mosquitos.
+For summertime camping, lightweight and long sleeves protects you from sunburn and mosquitos.
 In the winter you’ll want the right insulated heavy coats and heavy boots that can withstand cold temperatures to protect yourself from frostbite.

 - Proper camping bedding – If you’re not hauling a camper, you’ll need a good quality sleeping bag and possibly an air mattress included in your camping equipment.
 If you’ve got too much junk in your trunk (literally, I mean), you may want to stow your tent and other equipment on your roof in a waterproof carrier.